Skip to main content

 Checkout API

-A Checkout API integration submits card data directly from the web browser to the Bank of America Gateway.
-A developer controls the receipt customization.
 This integration qualifies for Payment Card Industry Data Self-Assessment Questionnaire (PCI SAQ) A-EP, which reduces the amount of questions for answering to validate PCI compliance.

 Coding is required to create the checkout page.
-A developer creates the user interface and experience on the checkout page.
+A developer creates the user interface and experience on the checkout page, and controls the receipt customization.

 Implementation requires: